In 1989, a small group of Edmonton writers formed The Copper Pig Writers Society in order to fill a niche in Canada–a paying market for English SF.

 Cat McDonald, has published her writing in Tesseracts 15, and Here Be Monsters, and has also worked as On Spec‘s designer, and copy-editor.
 She does the interviews with our cover artists.

-Virginia O’Dine,newly transplanted to Alberta from B.C., works as a freelance editor and writer.
+Virginia O’Dine, of Prince Georges, B.C., works as a freelance editor and writer.
 She founded and ran Bundoran Press for several years before handing it to Hayden Trenholm.
 She also tells us that she has a flair for stand-up comedy.

 Laurie Penner likes to spend her spare time cooking, thinking about cooking, and eating.
 She also does an awesome job editing stories and finding the errors in every issue before they go to press.